cldershem/homelessgaffer/README.rst

 - when on page 6 of listPages page 3 in pager is None?
 - sometimes listPosts in wrong order
-- make admin redirect if not logged in..
+- make admin redirect if not logged in

 MISC
 ----